MinecraftForge/Documentation/docs/concepts/proxies.md

 ModelLoader.setCustomModelResourceLocation(yourItem, 0, new ModelResourceLocation("modid:model_name", "inventory"));
 ```

-While in your `@Mod` file you may want to just check for an appropriate side in one of the lifecycle events, it still won't help as all the classes referenced there will still be loaded, including ModelResourceLocation,
+While in your `@Mod` file you may want to just check for an appropriate environment in one of the lifecycle events, it still won't help as all the classes referenced there will still be loaded, including ModelResourceLocation,
 which does not exist on the dedicated server, causing an error there.
 The solution is to use a proxy class, which only gets loaded on client, thus making sure that the above code is called on the right place.

 Using sided proxies
 -------------------

-The main meat of using proxies is an Forge-added annotation called `@SidedProxy`.
+The core of using proxies is an Forge-added annotation called `@SidedProxy`.
 You give the annotation two strings as paths to your proxy classes, both client and server.
-This annotation belongs above a field, whose type is a common superclass shared by both server proxy and client proxy classes.
+This annotation belongs above a `public static` field, whose type is a common superclass shared by both server proxy and client proxy classes.

 For example: